Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 We can also register callbacks to run each time a reducer is invoked.
 We register these callbacks using the on_reducer method of the Reducer trait, which is automatically implemented for each reducer by spacetime generate.

-Each reducer callback first takes an &EventContext which contains all of the information from the reducer call including the reducer arguments, the identity of the caller, and whether or not the reducer call suceeded.
+Each reducer callback first takes a &ReducerEventContext which contains metadata about the reducer call, including the identity of the caller and whether or not the reducer call suceeded.

 These callbacks will be invoked in one of two cases: